Admission Information

 - During the interview process, applicants will be provided with and asked to acknowledge their agreement to follow the American Academy of Physician Assistants (AAPA) Code of Ethics and the PA program’s social media and professionalism policies.

-- Applicants will be provided with the PA Program’s technical standards at the time of interview, and must meet these standards upon enrollment.
+- Applicants will be provided with the PA Program’s technical standards at the time of interview and must meet these standards upon enrollment.

 - Each interview will be conducted over one day, typically on a Saturday.

-- Professional dress is expected.
+- Professional attire is expected.

 - The program will interview 100-120 applicants.

-- Applicants are responsible for all travel related expenses (flight, lodging, local travel and off-campus meals), and there are no grants or scholarships available to offset interview expenses.
+- Applicants are responsible for all travel-related expenses (flight, lodging, local travel and off-campus meals), and there are no grants or scholarships available to offset interview expenses.

-Typically, applicants will be informed of their acceptance status via e-mail within two weeks of their admission interview, and will receive written confirmation of their acceptance and any conditional requirements via a Letter of Acceptance for the Graduate School, either by standard mail or by e-mail.
+Typically, applicants will be informed of their acceptance status via e-mail within two weeks of their admission interview and will receive written confirmation of their acceptance and any conditional requirements via a Letter of Acceptance for the Graduate School, either by standard mail or by e-mail.

 The remaining applicants will fall into two categories:

-- Alternate List – applicants qualifying for the alternate list will be informed by e-mail, and asked to confirm their interest in being added to the list.
+- Alternate List – applicants qualifying for the alternate list will be informed by e-mail and asked to confirm their interest in being added to the list.

-- No Offer List – applicants who are not accepted will be informed by e-mail, and asked to review the program’s form letter on CASPA for possible reasons for non-acceptance.
+- No Offer List – applicants who are not accepted will be informed by e-mail and asked to review the program’s form letter on CASPA for possible reasons for non-acceptance.

 Technical standards attestation